slowdive-x64/mrpond-BlockTheSpotify/README.md

 * reinstall spotify

 #### Note:
+* "chrome_elf.dll" gets replaced by Spotify Installer each time it updates, make sure to replace it again.
 * Ads banner maybe appear if you network use 'Web Proxy Auto-Discovery Protocol' https://en.wikipedia.org/wiki/Web_Proxy_Auto-Discovery_Protocol set Skip_wpad in config.ini to 1 may help.